-The University is not the only body responsible for undertaking work to try and improve the academic experience of students at Harper Adams.
+The University is not the only one responsible for undertaking work to try and improve the academic experience of students at Harper Adams.
 The Students' Union also has a responsibility through its elected full-time and part time officers to improve the overall student experience and to amplify their collective voice to promote change.
-While we work with students involved in direct feedback of academic issues through the course representative structures and course committees, we feel we can do more for all students.
-As an organisation, our ability to act as a platform for change and project the collective voice of students is our most valuable contribution to the student body, and we were not providing this level of service consistently to our undergraduate and postgraduate students in the past.
-This was the very reason we have worked with the Director of Learning and Teaching, Head of Educational Development and Quality Enhancement, the Educational Developer, and the E-Learning Department to better understand the experiences of students during term three of the COVID-19 delivery on online academics and assessments.
+While we work with students involved in direct feedback of academic issues through the course representative structures, and course committees we can do more for all students on campus.
+As an organisation, our ability to act as a platform for change and project the collective voice of students is our most valuable contribution to the student body, and we were not providing this level of service consistently to our undergraduate and postgraduate students.
+This was the very reason we joined up with the Director of Learning and Teaching, Head of Educational Development and Quality Enhancement, the Educational Developer, and the E-Learning Department to better understand the experiences of students during term 3 of the COVID-19 delivery on online academics and assessments.

-In March 2020, Harper Adams University had to take an unprecedented decision to close its campus and stop face-to-face delivery for the first time in its 119 years of delivering education.
-The decision to stop face-to-face delivery was due to the seriousness of the coronavirus disease throughout 20201.
-To abide with the UK government lockdown regulations, Harper Adams University moved all teaching and assessments online at the end of term two.
-The only thing we know for certain is that there is currently a huge level of uncertainty across the Higher Education sector about what the autumn term will look like for students.
-Many universities appear to be planning to create coherent student bubbles and reduce mixing, which would involve major changes to the curriculum, whilst adhering to whatever social distancing requirements are in place come the start of the academic year.
+In March 2020, Harper Adams University had to take an unprecedented decision to lockdown its campus, and stop face-to-face delivery for the first time in its 119 years of delivering education.
+The decision to stop face-to-face delivery was due to the seriousness of the coronavirus disease that shook the world in 20201.
+To abide by the UK government lockdown regulations Harper Adams University moved all teaching and assessments to online at the end of term two.
+The only thing we know for certain that that there is currently a huge level of uncertainty across the Higher Education sector about what September will look like for students.
+Many universities appear to be planning to create coherent student bubbles, and reduce mixing, which would involve major changes to the curriculum, whilst adhering to whatever social distancing requirements are in place come the start of the academic year.
 It is expected that almost all universities will use more technology in the student experience.

-We needed to consider the experience our students have had during the past few months of term three and consider the challenges and opportunities before the University finalises any plans for the 2020/21 academic year.
-We are grateful and wanted to record our thanks to the University for all of the work that has gone into planning so far.
+We needed to consider the experience our students have had during the last few months of term, and consider the challenges and opportunities before the University finalises it planning for next year.
+We are grateful and wanted to record our thanks to the University for all of the work that has gone in to this work.

 As HASU have been heavily involved in this planning and development, we will continue to lobby for an educational experience that best supports our students.
-In our survey we asked 15 questions on the student experience of their digital education in the last academic term.
-In total, 562 (19%) students participated in our online survey.
-Alongside the survey all course representatives were invited to various 'student academic group' coffee mornings which lasted on average for 30 minutes and revealed a candid and thoughtful insight into the student experience.
+In our survey we asked 15 questions on the student experience of their digital educational experience in the last academic term.
+562 (19%) students participated in our online survey.
+Alongside the survey all course representatives were invited to various 'student academic group' coffee mornings which lasted 30 minutes on average and revealed a candid and thoughtful insight into the student experience.